bgerstle/spkvdemo-client/README.md

 For the demo server code, clone btgerst/spkvdemo-server.
 I suggest simply running the myserver.py script and running the iOS client in the simulator.

-There are two branches which illustrate a conventional KVO approach (oldschool) and Spotify's approach to KVO using SPDepends (master).
+To toggle between conventional and Spotify approaches to KVO, change the #if conditional in SPAppDelegate.m -didFinishLaunching method.

 Contact the author at brian.gerstle@gmail.com